-When looking locally, we discovered the Desert Botanical Garden right in the City of Phoenix and anyone looking for things to do should check out this gorgeous desert garden set in Papago Park.
+When looking locally, we discovered the Desert Botanical Garden right in the City of Phoenix.
+Anyone looking for things to do should check out this gorgeous desert garden set in Papago Park.

 We chose to check out the Botanical Garden on the day of our visit and were very happy with the experience.

-In the summer the temperatures can often exceed one hundred degrees Fahrenheit but in February the subtropical arid climate is most pleasant as it is for most of the winter months.
+In the summer the temperatures can often exceed one hundred degrees Fahrenheit but in February, which was the time of our visit, the subtropical arid climate is most pleasant as it is for most of the winter months.

 Desert Botanical Garden

-Some of the plants were very familiar to me as I had lived in the Rio Grande Valley in the town of McAllen, Texas during my teenage years and it is a subtropical climate.
-But others (which come from places all around the world) were unfamiliar and it was a treat to get to see them growing all together in one place.
+Some of the plants were very familiar to me as I had lived in the Rio Grande Valley in the town of McAllen, Texas during my teenage years which is a subtropical climate.
+But others (which come from places all around the world) were unfamiliar and it was a treat to get to see them growing altogether in one place.

-In fact, some of these desert plants are quite rare or even threatened or endangered.
+Some of these desert plants are quite rare.
+Some are even threatened or endangered.

 Because the botanical garden houses some plants not native to the area and some that are not used to growing in the extreme temperatures of the Phoenix area, the more tender ones are situated under shade canopies which help to protect them.